ahawkins/hawkins.io/wip/sinatra-2-helpers_and_errors.md

   end
 ```

-That covers the common error handling bits.
-Now for the final bit:
+This post was short and sweet.
+All the helpers come together when
-route handling!
+writing route handlers.
+Check back in a day or two for the next entry.